COMO Connect seeks input on public transit

 Flex zone routes use scheduled rides, which customers would submit the day before.
 The bus would pick them up at their place of residence and drop them off at one of the scheduled stops along a fixed route.

-"It wouldn't be like a taxi type ride, door-to-door, but it would get them into the rest of the system so they can use the fixed route system on a regular basis," Brook said.
+"It wouldn't be like a taxi type ride, door-to-door, but it would get them into the rest of the system so they can use the fixed route system on a regular basis," Brooks said.
 The city doesn't currently operate any flex routes.

 Alternative B would use flex routing along with repositioning routes into straight line routes.
 Currently, many routes are one directional loops.
 With option B, buses would drive back and forth along certain paths so there would be bus stops on both sides of the road.